 Please come into your Lord's presence, by faith.
 Then PRAY these passages.
 As you PRAY them, the Holy Spirit will open your eyes to His ways and His power.
 As you take up the yoke of Christ, He makes it easy.
 Please ask God to multiply your faith as you read.
 Subchapter 1.2 explains how to PRAY scripture.

+Christ is in us.
+The Father is in us.
 The Holy Spirit is in us.
-Christ is in us.
 The one who spoke the universe into existence is being formed in us.

 The Indwelling Christ